CommonAccord/Site-Org/Doc/Boehmig/500-kiss/debt-version.md

 5.14.Ti=Entire Agreement; Amendments and Waivers

 5.14.sec=This KISS and the other KISSes in the Series constitute the full and entire understanding and agreement between the parties with regard to the subjects hereof.
-The Company‚Äôs agreements with each Holder are separate agreements, and the sales of the KISSes to each Holder are separate sales.
+The Companyís agreements with each Holder are separate agreements, and the sales of the KISSes to each Holder are separate sales.
 Nonetheless, any term of the KISSes in the Series may be amended and the observance of any term of the KISSes in the Series may be waived (either generally or in a particular instance and either retroactively or prospectively), with the written consent of the Company and the Majority in Interest; provided, however, that Sections 2.2, 5.2 (if and only if Investor is a Major Investor), 5.3, 5.6, 5.13 and 5.14 may not be amended or waived without the written consent of the Investor.
 Any waiver or amendment effected in accordance with this Section 5.14 shall be binding upon the Company and each current and future member of the KISS Group.

 5.15.Ti=Exculpation Among Holders